 6. Products Cooking or Heating range

-The average diameter of the heating coil of a commercial induction stove being just around 220mm which is 8.6 inches.
+The average diameter of the heating coil of a commercial induction stove is just around 220mm which is 8.6 inches.
 You tend to wonder why it’s not very large.
 The reason for this is to increase the cooking or heating range for the cooker.
 It’s very possible to expand this diameter so that you can make use of larger diameter pots.
 Commercial induction burners make heating and cooking swift and precise.

 7. Products Cleaning and maintenance